 The other thing with SARMs is that you can stack different types to give you anabolic effects, and gain strength and endurance increases from non-anabolic SARMs.

-SARMs just offer a very good flexibility, and great results in a short space of time.
+SARMs just offer very good flexibility and great results in a short space of time.
 They are the powerhouse below anabolic steroids.

 However, peptides can produce significant effects as well.
 But because growth hormone and IGF-1 levels fluctuate more, results are less predictable.